Waternish: History

 In Waternish, on St. Columba's Isle, at the head of Loch Snizort, there is a small chapel on the south side of the main building, which is still known as aiteadhlaic Mhic Nicail, Nicholson's Aisle; and here lies an effigy of a warrior, dressed in the ling quilted coat, or habergion; and the clogaid or conical helmet, represented in the figure of the Lord of the Isles, No. XI.
 It is to be regretted, that, with few expectations, in the inscriptions on those stones, numerous in the islands, are now illegible.
-On the island is a stone plaque that has engraved: “ Saint Columba’s Island.
+On the island is a stone plaque that has engraved: “Saint Columba’s Island.
 Ancient burial ground and site of Cathedral Church of the Bishops of the Isles from 1079 to 1498.
+(However, in 1433, the Bishop's seat was moved to Iona and Angus, Bishop of the Isles, brother to Alexander of Islay, Earl of Ross, was buried on Iona in the Cathedral there.)
 Similarly ancient is the mortuary chapel, Nicolson’s Aisle, where, according to tradition, twenty-eight Chiefs of that Clan are buried.”